lj-ditrapani/production-simulator/README.md

-- Provide alternate build (compile) via node.js Compiles CoffeeScript -> JavaScript and inserts final JavaScript and CSS into sim\_template.html to produce standalone sim.html (currently uses rhino & python to accomplish this)
+- Provide alternate build (compile) via node.js Compiles CoffeeScript -> JavaScript and inserts final JavaScript and CSS into sim\_template.html to produce standalone sim.html (currently uses rhino, shell, & python to accomplish this)
 - Add mark of the web?